Sinking of the Niš: Aftermath

-As a result of such policy ("dictatorship of optimism"), the event initially spawned numerous conspiracy theories and fairytale stories, but ultimately the tragedy was left to the collective oblivion.
-As of 2018 there is no memorial of any kind marking the event.
+As a result of such policy ("dictatorship of optimism"), the event initially spawned numerous conspiracy theories, but was ultimately largely forgotten.
+As of 2018, there is no memorial of any kind marking the event.
 Also, it didn't find its place in the art, except for the fictional 2014 novel Shipwreck (Brodolom) by Vlada Arsić.

 Immediately after the accident, the stories began circulating through the city about what happened.
 The accent was especially on the weird circumstances of the storm, which above the land wasn't nearly as strong as it was above the rivers, either in Belgrade or Zemun.
 Enhanced by gossiping, it appeared that the "heavenly forces" struck only "the Niš and its passengers" and several urban myths about the fates of the passengers developed.

 Stories from that period, some of which were published later in the newspapers as witness' statements, include the case of Dragoljub Jovanović from Zemun.
 He became father that morning and decided to go to Belgrade to buy some presents, but perished in return.
 Marija Dimitrijević was drowned with her two daughters, while the third survived as Dimitrijević left her with a friend in the Sava port, because the ferry was overcrowded.
 Ljubiša Petrović, though he couldn't swim, managed to float on the surface holding onto a plank and was rescued.
 A young mother who left the maternity hospital that morning, was found deep inside the ship clutching baby in her arms.
 Ana Bajzert, a worker in the "Sutjeska" textile factory, couldn't swim but the waves pushed her ashore alive while her 12-years old daughter drowned.
-Airforce major reached the bank swimming with one hand, while holding someone else's child under his other arm believing he is saving his son, while his wife and son drowned inside the ship.
+A Yugoslav Air Force major reached the bank swimming with one hand, while holding someone else's child under his other arm believing he is saving his son, while his wife and son drowned inside the ship.
 One girl managed to swim to the bank and abruptly died at spot.

 One of the survivors was a 17-year old Alenka Rančić, later a popular actress.
 With several other survivors, she participated in the commemoration in 2002, marking the 50th anniversary of the accident.
-They put flower garlands in the river, on the location of the accident.
+They put flower garlands in the river, at the site of the accident.

 Later developments

-The ship was then repaired and renamed "Senta".
-For the next several years it ferried the Smederevo–Kovin line, across the Danube, east of Belgrade.
-In the late 1970s the ship was decommissioned and scrapped in the Pančevo's Brodoremont company.
+Niš was repaired after the disaster and renamed Senta.
+For the next several years, it ferried the Smederevo–Kovin line, across the Danube, east of Belgrade.
+In the late 1970s, the ship was decommissioned and scrapped at Pančevo's Brodoremont shipyard.

 One of the urban legends surrounding the ship itself is that, as of 2010, painted in black and with floats on sides, it still sailed as a passenger ferry, connecting Novi Sad's Štrand beach with Sremska Kamenica, across the Danube.